alljones/hangman-cli/README.md

 # Hangman (CLI)
-This Word Guess game is a command-line games using contructor functions.
+This Word Guess app is a command-line game using contructor functions.

 ### Technologies Used